-An evaluation of the data for the "smallest" generator to classify the emission potential was possible for 609 cargo vessels.
-In the case of tankers, the classification was possible in 253 cases for the "smallest" generator and in 233 cases for the "largest" generator.
-For 40 tankers, the database only contained information on one generator.
-In these cases, the generator is listed as both "smallest" and "largest" generator.
+An evaluation of the data for the "smallest" generator to classify the emission potential was possible for 609 goods motor ships.
+In the case of tankers, the classification was possible in 245 cases for the "smallest" generator and in 235 cases for the "largest" generator.
 As in many cases the classification was only possible via the year of construction of the ship, the emissions are probably overestimated in these cases, so that the results should be assessed as "conservative".
 Research revealed that tanker traffic to the tank storage farms is almost exclusively handled by vessels of the size classes IV, Va and Vb.
 Therefore, in Table 4b, the results are only compiled for these size classes.